indishere/Purelymail_Public_MCP/README.md

 # Purelymail_Public_MCP
 This is the MCP server for purelymail.com.
-Feel free to collaborate here.
+Feel free to collaborate and contribute.